ericlbarrett/XOutput/README.md

-XOutput is a simple DirectInput to XInput wrapper made in C#
+XOutput is a simple DirectInput to XInput wrapper made in C#.
+It uses the SCPDriver has a backend.

+#Building

+XOutput can be built in Visual Studio 2013+.
+It repends on the SlimDX developer SDK which can be found [here](http://slimdx.org/)

 #How to Set Up